-Change of Designated Hospice Provider
+Change of Designated Hospice

-A recipient or his/her legal representative is allowed to change the designation of the particular hospice provider from which hospice care will be received once in each election period.
+A recipient or his/her representative is allowed to change once in each election period, the designation of the particular hospice provider from which hospice care will be received.
 The change of the designated hospice provider is not a revocation of the election for the period in which it is made.
-To change the designation of hospice providers, the recipient or his/her legal representative must file with the hospice provider from which care has been received and the newly designated hospice provider, a signed statement that includes:
+To change the designation of hospice providers, the recipient or his/her representative must file with the hospice provider from which care has been received and the newly designated hospice provider, a signed statement that includes: